Editor’s Note: This post was originally published in 2012 and has been updated for accuracy and comprehensiveness.

-A cancer diagnosis brings overwhelming feelings, a multitude of appointments, a sense of managing a second job for which the pay is fatigue, possible hair loss and a tired debit card laden with co-pays.
+A breast cancer diagnosis brings overwhelming feelings, a multitude of appointments, a sense of managing a second job for which the pay is fatigue, possible hair loss and a tired debit card laden with co-pays.
+The added stresses of the Coronavirus make it more important than ever to engage in activities that acknowledge and help us manage anxiety.

 As an oncology social worker and journal group facilitator, my goal with survivors is often focused on finding an action plan grounded in self-care amidst this flurry of activity.
 The benefits of journal writing have been studied for over 25 years.
 Among those studies, included are ones focused on the benefits of journaling for cancer patients.
 Generally, the benefits have been positive.